Xianlai/Xianlai.github.io/index.md

 Among them, Spark Streaming is a great tool for mini-batch real-time streaming analysis running on distributed computing system.
 Under the Spark Streaming API, the data stream is distributed on many workers and abstracted as a data type called DStream.
 DStream is essentially a sequence of Resilient Distributed Datasets(RDDs).
 A series of operations can then applied on this sequence of RDD's in real-time and transform it into other DStreams containing intermediate or final analysis results.

-In this project, a life tweets streaming are pulled from Tweeter API.
+In this project, a live tweets streaming are pulled from Tweeter API.
 300 most predictive features words for hashtag classification are learned from this stream using Spark Streaming library in real-time.
 To validate the learning process, these 300 features are are reduced to a 2-d coordinate system.
 New tweets are plot on these 2 dimensions as scatter.
 As more and more tweets  learned by the system, the tweets with same hashtag gradualy aggregate together on this 2-d coordinates which means they are easily separable based on this features.

 ### I. Receive and clean streaming tweets:
 ### I. 接收和清理推特数据流: